papersdclub/theclub/README.md

 ## June, 11, 2019

-We have created an organisation for the club!
+We have created an organisation for the club - [https://github.com/papersdclub](https://github.com/papersdclub)!
 This will contain implementations as well as organisational notes, reading lists and other useful things.
 If you haven't done it already - request to join.
 Alternatively, send me a message on Slack or add you github in the GoogleDoc with members!
+More updates will follow in the nearest future! :)

 ## June, 10, 2019